 The two-day event offers classes for beekeepers of all ages and experience levels, gardeners, naturalists, county agents, and anyone else interested in honey bees.
 You do not have to keep bees to attend; the only prerequisite is your interest in the subject!
 Even if you have attended the UF Bee College before, we are sure that you will find that the SFBC will be just as fulfilling.
 The course lineup has topics to suit your practical needs as well as satisfy your growing curiosity on a diversity of honey bee related subjects.
 We have a suggested beginner track lineup (in orange on the schedule) for novices, though students at the SFBC may attend any course regardless of expertise.

-Included in the registration fee on both days are snacks, catered lunches, a catered banquet dinner on Friday evening, and the ice cream social following the awards ceremony.
-During the ceremony, we announce the place winners and best of show in the South Florida Bee College Honey Show, as well as raffle off door prizes.
+Included in the registration fee on both days are snacks, catered lunches, a catered banquet dinner on Friday evening, a full program and goody bag.
+During the awards ceremony, we announce the place winners and best of show in the South Florida Bee College Honey Show, as well as raffle off door prizes.
 We look forward to seeing you there!

 —The Honey Bee Research and Extension Lab

 at the University of Florida

 Accommodations are the individual responsibility of each guest.
 Accommodations in Davie, Plantation, Ft.
 Lauderdale, or even near the beach are acceptable locations.

 2450 SW 64th Ave.

 Discounts are available for youth (<18), college students (with ID), county agents, Master Beekeeper Program Students, Florida Master Gardeners and Florida Master Naturalists.
 Discounts are also available for families (parents and dependent children), and kids under 5 are free.
 Please see registration page on eventbrite.com for prices.
 Meals are included in the price.